Subvarieties of small codimension in smooth projective varieties: Introduction

-It's my great pleasure to thank professor Baohua Fu for introducing this problem and giving me many useful suggestions.
+\textbf{ Acknowledgements.} It's my great pleasure to thank professor Baohua Fu for introducing this problem and giving me many useful suggestions.
+I want to thank professor Fedor L. Zak for useful discussions and it should be pointed out that the idea of the proof of Theorem \ref{thm: introduction deg(X)|deg(Y)} is due to him.
 I also want to thank professor Francesco Russo for his encouragement.
+I am grateful to the reviewers e for helpful comments and for the careful reading.